 9 November 2009

-This bill would change the British Museum Act 1963 to allow the British Museum to transfer artefacts to other museums for public display in certain circumstances.
-It would also give the Secretary of State the power to require such transfers in specified situations.
-The sponsor expects the main use to be the repatriation of the Parthenon Marbles to Greece, while keeping a general power for other transfers if warranted.
+This Bill would change the British Museum Act 1963 to allow the Museum to transfer artefacts to other institutions for public exhibition in certain circumstances.
+It would also give the Secretary of State the power to require such transfers in specified situations, for example to improve public access or to place an object with a more appropriate display elsewhere, or when keeping it in the British Museum is undesirable.
+The sponsor believes the main real-world use would be to repatriate the Parthenon Marbles to Greece.

 Generated 21 February 2026